secosun/hoops/README.md

 # communicator-docker
 This repo contains all you need for building Docker containers from official HOOPS Communicator Packages.
+See our [official documentation](https://docs.techsoft3d.com/communicator/latest/build/prog_guide/docker-support.html) for more information.

 ## Basic Configuration
 You will need to have docker installed.
 The reccomended way is to use [docker-install](https://github.com/docker/docker-install).